modryn-studio/schema/README.md

 ---

-Built with ❤️ using Schema's own spec format.
+Built with ❤️ using SpecifyThat's own spec format.